 Also consider using the graduated filter with -100 Sharpness to simulate a shallower depth of field where the sharpness drops off gradually.

-If you don’t know how to use the adjustment brush, here is a video on it.
-It is a sample video from my Lightroom 3 DVD, but it is equally applicable to Lightroom 4.
+If you don’t know how to use the adjustment brush, here is an old video on it (that for better or worse requires that you have flash to play it).
+It is a sample video from my Lightroom 3 DVD, but everything covered is also applicable to Lightroom 4, 5, 6 and CC (these newer versions of Lightroom do have additional features in the adjustment brush).